nub-coders/nub-coders/portfolio/README.md

 - Run `npm run check` to identify issues
 - Update type definitions if needed
 - Ensure all imports have proper extensions

+**Docker Issues:**

+*Build fails:*
+- Ensure Docker is installed and running
+- Check available disk space
+- Verify Dockerfile syntax

+*Container won't start:*
+- Check container logs: `docker logs portfolio`
+- Verify port 8080 is not in use: `docker ps`
+- Restart Docker service if needed

+*Permission errors:*
+- The Dockerfile creates a non-root user for security
+- Check file permissions on host system
+- Use `docker exec -it portfolio sh` to debug

 ## 🤝 Contributing